-Community engagement is a priority for us and is vital in meeting the Plan for Fife outcomes.
-We've created this toolkit to support services and organisations delivering impactful community engagement.
+Community engagement is a priority and vital in meeting the Plan for Fife outcomes.
+We've created this easy-to-use toolkit to support services and organisations.

 This toolkit gives you the tools and information you need to run good community engagement.
 It will help you embed this way of working into your work going forward.

 This toolkit can be used in the planning, delivery and evaluation of your work.
-We recommend checking the steps outlined below, anytime your service or organisation is undertaking decisions that affect the community you serve.
+We recommend checking the three steps outlined below anytime your service is undertaking decisions that affect the community you serve.
+If you have any questions, please don't hesitate to get in touch.

-There are nine key stages to consider when planning an engagement or consultation (Adapted from People & Participation: How to put citizens at the heart of decision-making 2005)
+There are nine key stages to consider when planning an engagement or consultation.

 What are you asking people about?